jonathanbalewicz/python-projects/README.md

 This stock picker consists of three python programs:

 ### stock_data_processor_3.py
-This program takes .txt files for the OTC BB which are available at eoddata.com and converts them into the files necessary for tf_stock_trainer_2.py
+This program takes .txt files for the OTC BB which are available at eoddata.com and converts them into the files necessary for tf_stock_trainer_2.py This file must be run to operate the stock trainer, because the files are not on GitHub due to their size.
+However the stock picker can be run with the files already on GitHub.

 ### tf_stock_trainer_2.py
 This program trains a neural network to predict the next day's stock price based on the previous 30 days.
 It saves the model which can be run by tf_stock_picker_3.py